xiaoaaa2/Ada-SD/README.md

 # Variable Segment Length and Domain-Adapted Feature Optimization for Speaker Diarization

 This project is associated with the recently released AIHSHELL-4 dataset for speaker diarization in conference scenario.
-The project is divided into five parts, named ***training the MSR network***, ***fine-tuning speaker embedding extractor***, and ***speaker diarization***.
+The project use the MSR network to realize variable segment length, addressing the issue of suitable segment length.
+Moreover, a domain-adapted feature optimization with a specific data augmentation and the distance loss is used to further fine-tune the pre-trained speaker embedding extractorThe project is divided into five parts, named ***training the MSR network***, ***fine-tuning speaker embedding extractor***, and ***speaker diarization***.
 The task evaluates the ability of speaker diarization.
 The goal of this project is to optimize speaker embeddings for speaker diarization by introducing the Mixed Segment Recognition network and employing a data augmentation strategy and a new loss function to fine-tune the pre-trained speaker embedding extractor.

 ## Setup